 There they are, mama.
 Five incredibly easy herbs even a busy mom can grow.

 BONUS HERB: If you’re looking for an even number, the sixth herb I would recommend would be parsley.
 It didn’t make the list of five because it requires a bit more TLC as it likes to grow in more temperate weather (60-65 degrees) and prefers morning sun or partial shade.
-But if you’re looking for an indoor plant to keep on your kitchen windowsill, or are willing to keep an eye on it and water it more regularly, then parsley is a great herb to have around.
+But if you’re looking for an indoor plant to keep on your kitchen windowsill, or are willing to keep an eye on it and water it more regularly, then parsley is a great low(ish)-maintenance herb to have around.
 Unlike the others, parsley does not come back year after year, but it will grow back as you use it throughout the season.
 Parsley is a great garnish on most dishes and works especially well with chicken dishes and in Italian meals.

-about that amazing resource
+About that amazing resource

 If you are thinking about expanding beyond herbs to start a garden, you must get your hands on this Gardening and Sustainable Living Ultimate Bundle.
 Why am I recommending this?
 Because if you’re going to invest your precious “me time” time in building a garden, you want it to be successful.
 I want you to be successful.
 Gardening is hard work!